Inference for conditioned Galton-Watson trees from their Harris path: Introduction

 \section{Introduction}

 Many data are naturally modeled by an ordered tree structure: from blood vessels in biology to \verb+XML+ files in computer science through the secondary structure of RNA in biochemistry.
 The statistical analysis of a dataset of hierarchical records is thus of great interest.
-In this paper, we consider hierarchical data sharing the same layout, like plants of a same species or pages of a same website do.
-Detecting differences in these tree structures can not be tackled by estimating their common form but their relative scale.
-Our aim is to propose a new method to estimate this scale parameter relying on a theoretical study for Galton-Watson trees conditioned on their number of nodes.
+In this paper, our aim is to propose new methods to estimate the scale parameter arising in Galton-Watson trees conditioned on their number of nodes from various statistical settings.

 A Galton-Watson tree is the genealogical tree of a population starting from one initial ancestor (the root) in which each individual gives birth to a random number of children according to the same probability distribution, independently of each other.
 In this article, we focus on Galton-Watson trees conditional on their number of nodes.
 Several main classes of random trees can be seen as conditioned Galton-Watson trees \cite{Dev12,Janson12}.
 For instance, an ordered tree picked uniformly at random in the set of all ordered trees of a given size is a conditioned Galton-Watson tree with offspring distribution the geometric law with parameter $1/2$.
 In addition, an ordered tree picked uniformly at random in the set of $d$-ary trees, i.e., trees in which each node has no more than $d$ children, is a conditioned Galton-Watson tree with offspring distribution the binomial law with parameter $d$ and $1/d$.
 In particular, binary trees but also full binary trees (taking the uniform law on the set $\{0,2\}$ as offspring distribution) are thus encoded by a conditioned Galton-Watson model.
 Binary trees are widely used in computer science, through binary search trees \cite{knu81vol3} and Huffman coding \cite{knu85} commonly used for data compression.
 They also appear in biology in the approximation of phylogenetic trees \cite{aldous1996} for example.
 One also refers the reader to \cite[10.
 Examples of simply generated random trees]{Janson12} for other examples of conditioned Galton-Watson trees arising from random trees (that can even be unordered and labelled).
 To sum up, conditioned Galton-Watson trees model a large variety of random hierarchical structures.
 Developing specific statistical methods for this stochastic model is thus of first importance.